Our current President is long-time Rotarian Kevin O’Brien. Our President-Elect is Nancy Wolfberg who will serve from July 1, 2026 to June 30, 2027.

-Look for information about our weekly meetings on our home page.
-Currently due to the pandemic, we meet via ZOOM.
+We meet at the Half Moon Bay Library most Thursdays from 12 until 1:30 with evening meetings once a month for a social that rotates between local businesses.
 We'd love to have you join us for our meetings which include excellent speakers and other programs of public interest.
-To request an invitation to the ZOOM meeting contact President Mary Rogren at hmb.rotary.president@gmail.com.
 Our calendar is updated to let you know where to find us.

 JOIN OUR CLUB